rackerlabs/rackspace-how-to/content/general/rackspace-account-invoice.md

 The fourth page of your invoice provides a summary of the promotions and discounts for the billing period.

-- **Category and Description**: Thhe names and descriptions of the promotions and discounts applied to your bill.
+- **Category and Description**: The names and descriptions of the promotions and discounts that are applied to your bill.
-- **Net Discount**: The total amount that has been deducted from your bill due to promotions and discounts.
+- **Net Discount**: The total amount that is deducted from your bill due to promotions and discounts.

 ### Tax summary